Lake Untersee: Research

 In studies carried out prior to 1991–92 on physical and chemical parameters of the lake water, Lake Untersee was stated to be well-mixed and unstratified.
 However, studies performed in the summer of 1991–92 found significant stratification in a 500 m wide trough in the southeastern part of the lake, where it is up to 105 m deep.
 There were sharp vertical gradients of temperature, pH, dissolved oxygen and electrical conductivity.
 While a thermocline was recorded at a depth between 40 m and 50 m, an oxycline followed at 70–80 m, with a chemocline extending from 80 m to bottom of the lake.
 Below 80 m, the water column was anoxic and smelled of hydrogen sulfide.
 The presence of hydrogen sulfide was associated with decreased sulfate concentrations, indicating that it probably arose from bacterial reduction of sulfate.

-The salt content of the upper levels of the lake is about 50 times that of glacial melt water.
+The salt content of the upper levels of the lake is about 50 times that of glacial meltwater.
 Salinity increased below 80 m, with sodium ion concentration and electrolytic conductivity more than doubling.
 The lake is highly alkaline (pH 10.4) down to a depth of 70 m; below this depth, pH drops, reaching the slightly acidic value of 6.1 at maximum depth.
 The proportion of methane in the sediment at the lake bottom is the highest recorded for any lake in the world, according to NASA scientists.

 In 2008, as part of the Tawani Foundation 2008 Antarctic International Expedition (see below), Dale Andersen and Ian Hawes discovered conical stromatolites growing in Lake Untersee, the largest living ones known to date.
 Small microbial pinnacles are also present, and it appears that the large conical stromatolites and the small pinnacles are made by different microbial communities.
 These communities provide an important analog to some of the oldest fossil stromatolites found to date.